HorseRacingPark.com Horse Racing Game Saturday, 12/21/2024 6:34 ET

 22 - Working Your Horse

 The second option you have for keeping your horse in shape is individual workouts.
-For individual workouts you have the options of selecting distance, surface, weight, jockey, start, and pace instruction.
+For individual workouts you have the options of selecting distance, surface, weight, jockey, start, pace instruction, and effort.
 A workout will time your horse with the options you select.
 You can use this time to help determine which options your horse performs best with.
 A horse has a built in time factor of how often it needs a timed work.
 If you surpass this time without a timed work it will start to degrade your horses abilities until you hold a timed work for it again.
 A timed work will effect the stamina and condition meters.
 The stamina meter will go down and the condition meter will go up.
 It will also effect the distance and consistency meters as outlined above in the distance meter section and the consistency meter section.
 A horse can be given two timed works per day and must have a stamina meter above zero to work.

 The start options for a timed work are conservative, normal, and aggressive.
 See the jockey start instructions section for more information.